 "Our primary role is to direct combat strike aircraft against enemy targets," said Staff Sgt.
-Alan Lesko, TACP noncommissioned officer in charge with the Army's 10th Mountain Division, supporting Operation Enduring Freedom in Afghanistan.
-"We also coordinate artillery fire with air strikes."
-To accomplish their mission, tactical controllers serve on the front line, often in advance of any other military units.
+Alan Lesko, TACP noncommissioned officer in charge of the Army's 10th Mountain Division, which supported Operation Enduring Freedom in Afghanistan.
+"We also coordinate artillery fire with airstrikes."
+To accomplish their mission, tactical controllers served on the front line, often in advance of any other military units.

-In Afghanistan, they control the battlefield by coordinating strikes of the A-10 Thunderbolt II aircraft.
-Whether involved in a low-intensity conflict or full-scale conventional warfare, TACP airmen guide the full fury of American military might.
+In Afghanistan, they controlled the battlefield by coordinating strikes of the A-10 Thunderbolt II aircraft.
+Whether involved in a low-intensity conflict or full-scale conventional warfare, TACP airmen guided the full fury of American military might.

-Known by Army special operations soldiers as enlisted terminal attack controllers, TACP airmen provide close-air-support aircraft guidance control to increase the capability of ground combat forces.
+Known by Army special operations soldiers as enlisted Joint terminal attack controllers (JTAC), TACP airmen provide close-air-support aircraft guidance control to increase the capability of ground combat forces.
 They also are experts in artillery and in naval combat and attack helicopter capabilities; they use all combat assets to rain destruction on the enemy.

 "Some people think we are air traffic controllers, but that's inaccurate," said Airman 1st Class James Blair.
 "Our mission is terminal control.
-That means bombs on target, and a very bad day for the enemy."
-They do not control aircraft, they direct the bombs, artillery, and missiles on the enemy positions.
+That means bombs on target and a very bad day for the enemy."
+TACP's do not control aircraft like CCT's do, TACP's direct the bombs, artillery, and missiles on the enemy positions.

 These airmen must be thoroughly proficient in ground combat techniques, and their training goes well beyond that of the Army infantry.
 Tactical control airmen serve as advisers to ground component commanders in planning and employing combat assets, and are the link between joint and combined forces.

-In Afghanistan, TACP airmen coordinate ground and air assaults on terrorist positions, provide convoy security for coalition forces and even assist with presidential security for the fledgling Afghan government.
+In Afghanistan, TACP airmen coordinated ground and air assaults on terrorist positions provided convoy security for coalition forces and even assisted with presidential security for the fledgling Afghan government.